The year 2020 has brought with it not just new beginnings, but tons of new inflatable hot tubs for your home as well!

 Protip: If you notice chlorine smell, add more chlorine (yes, you read that right)!

-These features are good enough for it to land on our list of the top inflatable spa hot tub models from Intex for this year.
+These features are good enough for most people for it to land on our list of the top inflatable spa models.

 - Offers great value for your money